ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 EAS Protocol Test Suites package: MS-ASCMD, MS-ASHTTP, MS-ASPROV and MS-ASRM.

-Test suite
+Test suites
 ----------

 Test suites verify the server-side and testable requirements listed in the requirement specification.
-Test suites call the protocol adapter to send and receive message between the protocol adapter and the SUT, and call the SUT control adapter to change the SUT state.
-Test suites consist of a series of test cases which are categorized into several scenarios.
+Test suites call a protocol adapter to send and receive message between a protocol adapter and an SUT, and call an SUT control adapter to change the SUT state.
+Test suites consist of a series of test cases that are categorized into several scenarios.

 ### MS-ASAIRS